videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 ### Instantiate Virtual Background Processor

-With the library installed lets create an instance of the `VirtualBackgrouProcessor`.
+After installing the library, initialize an instance of the `VirtualBackgroundProcessor`.

 ```js
 // Import package